Uberi/speech_recognition/README.rst

 You also have to install Vosk Models:

 `Here <https://alphacephei.com/vosk/models>`__ are models avaiable for download.
-You have to place them in models folder of your project, like "your-project-folder/models/your-vosk-model"
+You have to place them in models folder of your project, like "your-project-folder/models/your-vosk-model".
+You can also run ``sprc download vosk`` to download the default model into the ``model`` directory.

 Google Cloud Speech Library for Python (for Google Cloud Speech-to-Text API users)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~